aweymo/cs_howto/index.md

   headline: "<strong>Within Browse,</strong>"
   content: 'you can sort items chronologically or by title.
 You can engage with the
     community, industry and location tags to filter items and search for specific terms.
-Note that any records that are titled simply by name indicate oral history recordings, which can be engaged with in the Transcripts and Subjects sections. '
+Note that any records that are titled simply <strong>by name</strong> indicate oral history recordings, which can be engaged with in the <strong>Transcripts</strong>
+    and <strong>Subjects</strong> sections. '
   slug: br2
   media:
     image: ''